 - 1).
-The completed form must be turned into the Graduate Programs Coordinator in the Sanford School (Gina Perez) to provide documentation that this requirement is completed. - 2).
-A final electronic version must be named as follows and sent to the Director of Graduate Studies: Lastname_FirstName_Thesis Portfolio_Month_Year (e.g., Updegraff_Kimberly_Thesis Portfolio_October_2015).
+The completed form must be turned into the Graduate Coordinator in The Sanford School (Bobette Makelele) to provide documentation that this requirement is completed. - 2).
+A final electronic version must be named as follows and sent to the Director of Graduate Studies: Lastname\FirstName\Thesis Portfolio\Month\Year (e.g., Updegraff\Kimberly\Thesis Portfolio October 2015).

-Once both of the above steps are complete, this will be indicated officially in the IPOS system.
+Once both of the above steps are complete, this will be indicated officially in the iPOS system.

+APPENDIX C

-APPENDIX C COMPREHENSIVE EXAMINATION FOR DOCTORAL PROPOSAL APPROVAL FORM
+COMPREHENSIVE EXAMINATION FOR DOCTORAL PROPOSAL APPROVAL FORM

 Please Print Name of Student ASU ID (10 Digit ID)

-D. CD.
-D. 1
+-

 Signature of Student Date of Pre-Proposal

+D T.41.
+Dunington I Community on Data

 Proposal Title Projected Completion Date

--

-Please Print the names of Committee Signatures
+Please Print the Names of Committee Signatures

 Chair or Co-Chair

 Co-Chair or Member

-Manufact

 Member

+Nember

 Member

-N. 1

 Member

 Head of Department

-Dete of Committees Data of Defense
+Tread of Department

 Date of Completion Date of Defense

-Disposition at Defense [] Pass [] Fail
+Disposition at Defense [ ] Pass f 17.9

-[] Pass with Minor Revisions [] Pass with Major RevisionsComplete Pg 2
+Disposition at Defense [ ] Pass [ ] Pass with Minor Revisions [ ] Fail [ ] Pass with Major RevisionsComplete pg 2

 Please Print the names of Committee Signatures

-Chair or Co-Chair
+Chair or Co-Chair Dignatures

 Co-Chair or Member

-Manufact

 Member

 Member

-Marshar

 Member

+Member

 Head of Department

+Head of Department

+1

-^{}Signatures indicate that the student above has received the committee's approval of the student's pre-proposal and proposal as presented and defended.
+\Signatures indicate that the student above has received the committee's approval of the student's pre-proposal and proposal as presented and defended.
 At completion, the student has permission to continue towards her/his dissertation.